KnockoutCoder/KnockoutCoder/README.md

 my background in customer success and delivery keeps me grounded in outcomes.

-it has given me a front-row view of how differently organizations think and reminds me that growing a sticky product involves understanding users and solving their real problems and that _good engineering is quiet confidence - seen not in how much it does, but in how well it **endures**._
+it’s given me a front-row view of how organizations think, where friction lives, and why some products earn loyalty while others fade. it reminds me that building something sticky means solving real problems with empathy - and that _good engineering carries a quiet confidence - seen not in how much it does, but in how well it **endures**._

 🚨 pleaaaase feel free to drop me a DM on [![LinkedIn](https://img.shields.io/badge/LinkedIn-Kacey%20Niñal-B497FF?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kcninal)